christopherdurr/booknotes/existentialist.md

 Kieerkegard writes: “Anxiety . . . is an expression of the perfection of human nature.
 It is the homesickness of earthly life for the higher.”

+If you trust that your task in life is to become an authentic human being, then you will know what you should truly fear—namely, becoming a vacant-eyed, empty suit of an individual.

+Kierkegaard said for those who don't experience anxiety “That is because he is spiritless.”